prototypefund/iconet-Foundation-funkwhale/README.rst

 you have checked the ``This issue is confidential and should only be visible to team members with at least Reporter access.
 `` box.

-This will ensure only maintainers and developpers have access to the vulnerability.
+This will ensure that only maintainers and developers have access to the vulnerability.
 Thank you for your help!

 Translate